erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.11.6 No breaking changes

+- `Select` control can now be disabled by adding the property `disabled: true` to the control's properties.

 v0.11.5 No breaking changes

 - `MapEditor` has an `onchange` callback to notify changes to the properties collection.